ad-freiburg/ad-blog/README.md

 You can then preview your new post using the web server built into `hugo` with the following command

+    hugo serve

+If `hugo` runs on a different machine than the browser you want to use, run:

-    hugo serve -D
+    hugo serve --bind "::" --baseURL <hostname>

-Here `-D` enables showing of `draft: true` posts.
+Where `<hostname>` is the hostname of the machine where `hugo` is running.

 The above preview only generates the site in-memory, to generate the static HTML run the following command

-    hugo -D
+    hugo

-Again, adding `-D` also generates draft posts.
 The HTML pages for the site are stored in the `./public` folder.

 ### Adding Mathematical Formulæ